 Some additional guidelines to remember:

-- Begin cooking beef on an initially high temperature, which seals the outside of the meat and reduces internal moisture loss.
+- Begin cooking beef at an initially high temperature, which seals the outside of the meat and reduces internal moisture loss.

 - Start roasts in a hot oven (400 degrees or higher) for the first 15 or 20 minutes; then reduce the temperature to 325 or 350 degrees for the remaining cooking time.